liam-corbett/php-project/README.md

 # php-project
 This is a whole build to better learn and understand php and how a project is build from scratch.
 This includes Authentication, Models, Databases, HTML, frontend and backend.

+To Run the Project:
+php -S localhost:8888 -t public